KNowledgeOnWebScale/dataflow-visualization/README.md

 # Flow Visualization

 This is a [React] application to generate flow graphs from [JSON](https://www.json.org/) or [YAML](https://yaml.org/).
-It is built on top of [ReactFlowComponent].
+It is built on top of [ReactFlow].

 - [How to run](#how-to-run)
 - [Documentation](#documentation)